Luis Suarez: David Cameron criticises 'appalling' bite

 "I have a seven-year-old son who loves football, loves watching football and when players behave like this, it sets the most appalling example to young people in our country."

-Liverpool will allow Suarez himself to decide whether or not to appeal against his punishment for the incident in Sunday's 2-2 draw at Anfield.
+Liverpool will allow Suarez himself to decide whether or not to appeal against his punishment for the incident in at Anfield.

 The Uruguay international has accepted a three-match suspension for violent conduct, but could contest the additional seven-match punishment.